AdrienKuhn/spotify-cli/README.md

 Options:
   --batch-size INTEGER RANGE
-  --all-artists               If true, will process liked tracks secondary
+  --all-artists               If set, will process liked tracks secondary
                               artists

   --commit                    Use this flag to actually follow artists.